-Benchmarking and assessment of long-context performance of LLMs \citep{dong2023bamboo, bai2023longbench, liu2023lost, zhang2024bench, hsieh2024ruler}, shows that apart from performance drops with increasing token length LLMs are particularly challenged by long-range dependency QA tasks \citep{li2024loogle} that potentially require reasoning. \citet{fan2024medodyssey} show notable LLM performance deterioration in medical QA tasks with increased context length up to 200K tokens, with open-source LLMs struggling to produce output given larger contexts.
+Assessment of long-context LLM performance~\citep{dong2023bamboo, bai2023longbench, liu2023lost, zhang2024bench, hsieh2024ruler}, shows that apart from performance drops with increasing token length, LLMs are particularly challenged by long-range dependencies~\citep{li2024loogle} that potentially require reasoning. \citet{fan2024medodyssey} show notable LLM performance drop in medical QA tasks with contexts up to 200K tokens, with open-source LLMs struggling to produce output given larger contexts.
 Although long and longitudinal context is prominent in real-world patient and medical data, there is little work investigating LLM capabilities in such settings.